-One of the most popular words in the Japanese language that does not have a literal translation is daijoubu which is written using the ideograms [大丈夫].
-Its meaning is a little ambiguous, so we will end the confusion that this word causes in Japanese students.
+One of the most popular words in the Japanese language that does not have a literal translation is daijoubu which is written using the kanji [大丈夫].
+Its meaning is a bit ambiguous, so we will clear up the confusion that this word causes for Japanese learners.

-The word daijobu is often translated as “don't worry or it's ok”, but in this article we will try to delve deeper into the true meaning and usage of the word daijobu.
+The word daijobu is often translated as “don't worry or it's all right”, but in this article we will try to investigate deeper the true meaning and use of the word daijobu.

 The word daijoubu can be an adjective, an adverb and a noun used in questions and answers and different situations in the Japanese language.
 This expression has also become popular in the West due to otaku and anime.
 It is often used as a response to people asking or asking if they can do something.